muditr99/user-management/README.md

 -> Run 'npm install' to install required dependencies.

--> Run 'npm start' to start the application.
+-> Run 'node index.js' to start the application.

 -> Visit the application at http://localhost:8000/sign-up